evaliu2002/PetMyDog/README.md

 within the front and back end sub directories, within the src sub directory (and the tests are in the test sub directory).

+### Building a release of the software

+Pushing to the main branch will automatically build the software, so there is no manual intervention needed.

 ## Back-end:

 ### Setup Instructions (for use in IntelliJ with Maven):